gpehartz/VisualStudio2015Angular2Seed/README.md

       note: VS and/or any cmd shell windows must be restarted to reload the updated search path.

   - in case when you are behind a corporate proxy set up npm:
-    - npm config set proxy http://proxy.sdc.hp.com:8080
+    - npm config set proxy [corporate-proxy-address]
-    - npm config set https-proxy http://proxy.sdc.hp.com:8080
+    - npm config set https-proxy [corporate-proxy-address]

 - add an npm configuration file to the web project (add a package.json file) and set up the required dependencies a configured package.json containing all the commonly used dependencies looks like this:

     {
         "version": "1.0.0",
         "name": "ASP.NET",